 That said, self-assessments are unlikely to be sufficient.
 Independent evaluations have proven to be necessary in other domains and provide essential checks on management's own assessments.
-Internal evaluations are often not made public; indeed, pressure on firms to open themselves to external scrutiny may well be counter-productive to the goal of rigorous self-examination.
-But entities evaluating themselves may be more forgiving than external evaluators.
-As one commenter posited, "[a] llowing developers to certify their own software is a clear then "it is critical that AI labs conducting internal audits state publicly what dangerous capabilities they are evaluating their AI models for, how they are conducting those evaluations, and what actions they would take if they found that their AI models exhibited dangerous capabilities.").
+Internal evaluations are often not made public; indeed, pressure on firms to open themselves to external scrutiny may well be counter-pro- Based on our review of the record and the relevant literaductive to the goal of rigorous self-examination.232 But ture, we think that the following should be part of an auentities evaluating themselves may be more forgiving than external evaluators.
+As one commenter posited, "[a] llowing developers to certify their own software is a clear fashioned as claim validation or substantiation exercisthen "it is critical that AI labs conducting internal audits state publicly what dangerous capabilities they are evaluating their AI models for, how they are conducting those evaluations, and what actions they would take if they found that their AI models exhibited dangerous capabilities.").

 - 229 See PWC Comment at A3.
-See also Holistic AI Comment at 5 ("[I]nternal assessments of performance according to clearly delineated criteria are necessary for internal purposes as much as for providing the documentation trail (e.g. logs, databases, registers) of evidence of system performance for external independent and impartial auditing"); Responsible Al Institute Comment at 4 (certifications, audits, and assessments promote trust by enabling verification and can change internal processes). - 230 For comments discussing the readiness of internal assessments vs. the immaturity of external assessment standards, see Information Technology Industry Council (ITI) Comment at 4-5; TechNet Comment at 3; BSA | The Software Alliance Comment at 2; Workday Comment at 1; U.S. Chamber of Commerce Comment at 2. - 231 DLA Piper Comment at 9. - 232 BSA | The Software Alliance Comment at 4 (noting that mandating public disclosure of internal assessments would change incentives for firms "and result in less thorough examinations that do not surface as many issues"); American Property Casualty Insurance Association Comment at 3 (public disclosure of internal assessments can inhibit full review).
+See also Holistic AI Comment at 5 ("[I]nternal assessments of performance according to clearly delineated criteria are necessary for internal purposes as much as for providing the documentation trail (e.g. logs, databases, registers) of evidence of system performance for external independent and impartial auditing"); Responsible Al Institute Comment at 4 (certifications, audits, and assessments promote trust by enabling verification and can change internal processes). - 230 For comments discussing the readiness of internal assessments vs. the immaturity of external assessment standards, see Information Technology Industry Council (ITI) Comment at 4-5; TechNet Comment at 3; BSA | The Software Alliance Comment at 2; Workday Comment at 1; U.S. Chamber of Commerce Comment at 2. - 231 DLA Piper Comment at 9. - 232 BSA | The Software Alliance Comment at 4 (noting that mandating public disclosure of internal assessments would change incentives for firms "and result in less thorough examinations that do not surface as many issues"): American Property Casualty Insurance Association Comment at 3 (public disclosure of internal assessments can inhihit full review)

-tend to improve management of AI risks by measuring conflict of interest."
-Independence is crucial to sustain
+tend to improve management of AI risks by measuring conflict of interest."233 Independence is crucial to sustain

-Developing regulatory requirements for independent evaluations, where warranted, provides a check on false claims and risky AI, and incentivizes stronger evaluation systems.
+Developing regulatory for independent evaluations, where warranted, provides a check on false claims and risky AI, and evaluation systems.

 There are many good reasons to push for independent evaluations, as well as a number of obstacles.
 Independent evaluations styled as audits will require audit and auditor criteria.
-To the extent that auditors could be held liable for false assurance, as they are in the financial sector, one commenter thought that audits of AI systems should hew as closely as possible to a binary yes-no inquiry.
-In the absence of consensus standards, the process may take the form of a multi-factored analysis.
-In either case, but especially in a multi-factored evaluation, disclosure of audit scope and methodology is critical to enable comprehension, comparison, and credibility.
-Transparency around the audit inquiry is all the more important when benchmarks are varied and not standardized, and when audits are diverse in scope and method.
+To the extent that auditors could be held liable for false assurance, as they are in the financial sector, one commenter thought that audits of AI systems should hew as closely as possible to a binary yes-no inquiry.235 In the absence of consensus standards, the process may take the form of a multi-factored analysis.236 In either case, but especially in a multi-factored evaluation, disclosure of audit scope and methodology is critical to enable comprehension, comparison, and credibility.237 Transparency around the audit inquiry is all the more important when benchmarks are varied and not standardized, and when audits are diverse in scope and method.

-Based on our review of the record and the relevant literature, we think that the following should be part of an audit, although these recommendations are by no means exhaustive.
-The first element stands alone for audits fashioned as claim validation or substantiation exercises.
-Most of the elements below align with action items contained in the NIST AI RMF Playbook.
+dit, although these recommendations are by no means exhaustive.
+The first element stands alone for audits es.
+Most of the elements below align with action items contained in the NIST AI RMF Playbook.238